openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/huawei-storage-driver.rst

         In Mitaka, ``Huawei18000ISCSIDriver`` and ``Huawei18000FCDriver`` have
         been renamed to ``HuaweiISCSIDriver`` and ``HuaweiFCDriver``.

 #.
-Run the service :command:`cinder-volume restart` command to restart the
+Run the :command:`service cinder-volume restart` command to restart the
    Block Storage service.

 Configuring iSCSI Multipathing